Five lessons for Financial Literacy Month

 2. Avoid added interest and fees

 Paying your bills on time can sometimes be tough to do.
 But making timely payments is important for a variety of reasons.
-If you’re not able to make your payments on time, there can be consequences, both now and in the future, including late fees, extra interest charges and may impact your credit score.
+If you’re not able to make your payments on time, there can be consequences, both now and in the future, including late fees, extra interest charges and possible impacts to your credit score.

 3. Check your credit report

 Making it a point to regularly check your credit report (at least one each year) is an important step in maintaining your financial wellness.
-By keeping up with things, you’re more likely to catch errors and keep them to a minimum.
+By keeping up with items showing up on your report, you’re more likely to catch errors and keep them to a minimum.
 It’s easier than you might think.

 See if you could be saving with Insurify